 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-As a graduate of this MSc, you’ll be prepared to take on advanced roles in the biomedical and medical industries; for instance, in design, development and operations, research and testing, structures and analysis, or quality assurance.
+As a graduate of this MSc, you’ll be prepared to take on advanced roles in the biomedical and medical industries.
+For instance, you may seek roles in design, development and operations, research and testing, structures and analysis, or quality assurance.
 In particular, you’ll be ready to promote and develop medical devices and undertake problem-solving for a biomedical engineering-based organisation.

-It’s likely that you will seek to achieve Chartered Engineer (CEng) status, and this master’s degree is designed to meet the academic requirements leading to this professional registration.
+You will likely seek to achieve Chartered Engineer (CEng) status, and this master’s degree is designed to meet the academic requirements leading to this professional registration.

-Research is an exciting career path that will allow you to explore working in research and development roles or in academia.
+Research is an exciting career path that will allow you to explore research and development roles or academia.
 An MSc can also be used as a stepping-stone if you wish to continue to study towards an MPhil or PhD.

 |Home Fees||Year of study||Total|

 Important note regarding tuition fees for the 2021-2022 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for ‘Home’ fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for ‘Home’ fee status under the Common Travel Area arrangement.
 Please read the student finance eligibility 2021-2022 policy on www.gov.uk for information.

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.